 You can keep track of your vitamins

 I don’t just eat to keep track of sugar and carbs.
 A healthy diet is a balanced diet and I prefer to choose my foods based on their nutritional content.
 So when I scan a food, or add it manually, I can see how much vitamin A is in it, or iron, or whatever.
 Now the one limit I have found with this app is that it doesn’t track more vitamins than Vitamin A and E, I am looking to track B as well.
 I really hope My Fitness app will expand this soon, but for right now I use the My Diet app for that info.

 I can scan the bar code of any item and it automatically will pick up all of its nutritional content, including serving size, so I can make a decision if I want to eat a full serving (like one slice of bread) or choose to eat half.
 If I choose to eat half then I can add that and it will automatically recalculate how many calories that is and such.
 Impressive is that I have yet to scan an item it has not picked up.
 Even when I shop at a store like Aldis and pick an item that is not name brand, it still picks it up.
 Plus, I can manually add any item, or if I am out on a shoot, I can search for any meal item and add it.

 For me, if I am going to go anywhere in my life, I do much better tracking my results.
 The My Fitness Pal app does that for me, so it is my app pick of the week.
 Plus, if it helps me make better choices in food like adding more fiber or protein if needed.

 Now it’s your turn.
 Have you used the My Fitness Pal app before?
 What did you like about it?
 If your haven’t, what are you the most interested in?
 Tell me in the comments below.

 Until next time,

 P.S.
-Do you like these pictures?
-Then LIKE them, TWEET them, PIN them, and SHARE them with your friends.
+Did you like this post?
+Please LIKE it, TWEET it, and SHARE it with your friends.